HM-25/Git-Cheat-Sheet/README.md

 Step 3: Connect the 2 repos, using remote!

+Step 4: check if we made remote using git remote -v!

+Step 5: Move all the files you want into the git repo we created, using mv command:
+    Navigate to your website directory: Use the cd command to navigate to the directory where your website files are located.
+    For example:

+    cd /path/to/your/website/directory

+    Move the files: Use the mv command to move all the files from your website directory to your local Git repository     directory.
+For example, if your Git repository is located on your desktop, you can move the files like this:

+    mv * /path/to/your/local/git/repo

+    This command will move all files (excluding hidden files) from your website directory to your local Git repository directory.

+    Verify the files: Navigate to your local Git repository directory and verify that the website files are there:

+    cd /path/to/your/local/git/repo
+    ls

 Git Remote commands:

 git remote -v => Lists all existing remotes in a repository.
+note: in the empty git repo we created there will be no output after we run this command, because we still did not set up the remote!

+git remote add <name> <URL> => command to create a new remote.
+note: standard name for remote is "origin" in <URL> we paste the url of our empty GitHub repo we want to connect.

 # Installation Manual